DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects

 \subsubsection{Data Analysis}

-This step was conducted by the report analysis team and assisted by the management team.
+This step was carried out by the report analysis team and was assisted by the management team.
 Before analyzing audit reports, 14 members of the report analysis team received training from the management team.
-The training content included: (1) information about the SWC registry and examples of each SWC weakness, (2) how to analyze an audit report, and (3) the content of the analysis report that they should submit.
-An analysis report contained a summary of the vulnerability, the SWC type, and the location of the SWC.

-After the training, the 1,322 audit reports were distributed to the report analysis team in four rounds.
+The training content included: (1) information about the SWC Registry and examples of each SWC weakness, (2) how to analyze an audit report, and (3) the content of the analysis report they should submit.
+An analysis report contained a summary of the weakness, the type of SWC, and the location of the weakness in the source code.
+After training, {\ReportCodeNum} audit reports were distributed to the report analysis team in four rounds.

-\begin{itemize} \item \textbf{First Round.} In the first round, 208 out of 2,897 (15.7\%) audit reports were distributed to the report analysis team (30 reports per member), and each audit report was analyzed by two members independently.
-To ensure independence, the analysis team members were not allowed to share their results and dataset to others.
-The results were then compiled by the management team.
+\begin{itemize} \item \textbf{First Round.} In the first round, 188 out of {\ReportCodeNum} (15.7\%) audit reports were distributed to the report analysis team (almost 27 reports per member), and each audit report was analyzed by two members independently.
+To ensure independence, the analysis team members were not allowed to share their results and dataset with others.
+The results were then integrated by the management team.
 Then, the management team compared and checked the results to summarize some common issues, e.g., formatting errors and misunderstandings of SWC weaknesses.
-Next, the report analysis team received the second stage of training about these common issues.
+Next, the report analysis team received the second stage of training on these common issues.